cioccarellia/billing-protector/README.md

 ### Bulletin
 At the end of December 2018, Lucky Patcher 8.0.0 was released, along with the possibility to randomize package name and make the app invisible from google play store and other defense systems.
-The 5th of January, BillingProtector 1.1.0 update introduces support for custom package parameter matching and comes along with the ability of detecting every lucky patcher installation
+The 5th of January, BillingProtector 1.1.0 update introduces support for custom package parameter matching and comes along with the ability of detecting every masked lucky patcher installation

 # Setup
 BillingProtector uses [jitpack](https://jitpack.io/#AndreaCioccarelli/BillingProtector) as package repository.